COVID-19 updates for providersUpdated August 28, 2020 at 3:40 pm

 As always, if you feel a patient needs to be admitted, or needs to be seen in the Emergency Department for treatment, please send them to us.
 Please let us know if you suspect COVID-19 prior to sending them by calling the ED referral team at 214-456-8145.

 Patients and symptomatic family members will need to put on a mask prior to entering the hospital.
 Please provide a mask if possible.
-If the family doesn’t have a mask, then they need to ask for one as soon as they arrive.

 Please do not send people to the Emergency Department only for specimen collection or testing.